kittykatattack/ga/README.md

 *"Ga!"*
 *- A baby's exclamation of surprise.*

-Ga is a minimalist game engine for making HTML5 games or any other kind interactive media.
-Its design was inspired by the [js13k game competition](http://js13kgames.com) where contestants are required to make a game with a total file of size no more than 13k.
+*Ga* is a tiny, cute and friendly system for making HTML5 games or any other kind interactive media.
+You can use it to make any kind of 2D action game you can imagine.

-How can you make a game with such a small file size?

-It's a useful to use a game engine, because starting any game first requires writing a lot of tedious boilerplate code.
-You don't' want to have to re-write all that stuff for every game you make.
-But most full-featured HTML5 game engines, even small and fast ones like [Phaser](https://github.com/photonstorm/phaser), are still at least 1 Megabyte-ish in size.
-The goal for Ga was to design a full-featured, fun-to-use 2D game engine with a compressed file size of no more than 6.5k.

-6.5k?

-Yes, it can be done!

 Take a look at the feature list and the `examples` folder to get started.
-Keep scrolling and you'll find a complete beginner's turtorial ahead.
+Keep scrolling, and you'll find a complete beginner's turtorial ahead.
 If you've never made a game before, the tutorials are the best place to start.

 Features
 --------

-Here's Ga's full feature list:
+Here's Ga's core feature list:

 - All the most important sprites you need: rectangles, circles, lines, text, image sprites and animated "MovieClip" style sprites.
 You can make any of these